You can find the answers to many common admissions questions here.

 Q. Can I apply directly to UWC ISAK Japan for Grade 11 (IBDP Year 1) enrollment, or do I have to apply through a UWC national committee?

 A. UWC ISAK Japan does not accept direct entry applications for Grade 11 (IBDP Year 1), so you will need to apply through your country’s UWC national committee.
 Please note that students usually apply to the UWC movement, rather than to any one particular UWC school or college.
 While your national committee will try to consider your preferences, placement at a particular UWC school or college cannot be guaranteed.
+If UWC ISAK Japan is your top choice and you do not need a scholarship, you might want to apply through the UWC Global Selection Programme.

 Q. I am a Japanese citizen.
 Can I apply to UWC ISAK Japan for Grade 11 enrollment?